hacksmashes/Download-videos-from-youtube-using-python-/README.md

 # Download-videos-from-youtube-using-python-
 You can download youtube videos using python.
-You can able to see the downloading percentage in the output window Module used:
+You can able to see the downloading percentage in the output window.

+Module used:
   - pafy